![]() Perseus, Slayer of Medusa, by jovial_cynic, 2008. Image freely copyable under a Creative Commons license. Some rights reserved. |

 The usual Linux command-line editors are available: vi (really vim), emacs, and nano.
 If you prefer working with a basic GUI editor, gedit is available as well.

-If you prefer emacs—meaning you have already learned emacs well enough not to be intimidated by it—then you don't necessarily have to start it in its own window via the "emacs" command.
+If you prefer emacs—meaning, you have already learned emacs well enough not to be intimidated by it—then you don't necessarily have to start it in its own window via the "emacs" command.
 Instead, you might want to start it with "emacs -nw" so it occupies your current terminal window.
 Why?
 Generally it starts up faster that way in an "ssh -X" session.
-However, if you prefer to run emacs in a separate X window, that should be fine too (though the emacs window used to be unstable due to a bug in GTK.)
+However, if you would rather run emacs in a separate X window, that should be fine too (since the emacs window is no longer unstable due to a bug in GTK).

 rsync -avz /dataP/$USER/ /dataQ/$USER